monicandreoli/cookbook/README.md

 ----------------------
 (terminal version)

-CRUD operations in a single MVC model - Storing data in an scv(parsing and storing) file.
+CRUD operations in a single MVC model - Storing data in a CSV file(parsing and storing).